tom-seddon/ADJI/README.md

 The settings will persist across a soft BREAK as per `*JSETUP`.

+## `*JPRESET` - use the digital joystick as keys

+Run `*JPRESET` with no parameters to see the list of presets available, numbered from 0 upwards.
+Each one lists the keys for that
+preset: up, down, left, right, fire button 1, and fire button 2 (not shown if using the `1F` ROM).

+To select a preset, supply 3 parameters to `*JPRESET`:

+1. Joystick number, 1-4, as above
+2. Preset number, 0 upwards, as above
+3. Overlay address or `X`, as above

+Like `*JSETUP`, the settings will persist across a soft BREAK.

+(Note that if using the `1F` ROM, some presets are identical, as they differ only in the key assigned to the 2nd fire button.)

 ## `*JKEYS` - use the digital joystick as keys

 `*JKEYS` takes 7 parameters, with all keys specified as negative INKEY